 - Well-polished black shoes (not patent leather)

-We admit that morning dress is rare in the United States, and it’s much more common to wear a tuxedo to a formal wedding, regardless of its timing.
+We admit that morning dress is rare in the United States.
+Indeed, it’s much more common to wear a tuxedo to a formal wedding, regardless of its timing.
 This is part of a larger trend in the U.S. that has blurred the lines between day and night in terms of formality.
-In Britain and the Commonwealth, morning dress is more properly adhered to.

-Our feelings on rented clothing are well-documented on our wedding home page.
-In short, we strongly discourage renting clothing for a wedding.
-For morning dress, however, we can make a concession.
+We discuss our opinion of rented clothes on our wedding homepage and we discourage it for a wedding.
+However, we make a concession for morning dress.
 Given its rarity, if you decide you’d like to wear a morning coat, it’s unlikely that you’ll wear one ever again so go ahead and rent one.

 This advice applies to grooms, groomsmen, and guests alike.
-If you are invited as a guest to a formal wedding (or any event, for that matter), adhere to the dress code indicated on the invitation.
-If you need a guide to dress codes, click the preceding link.
+If you are invited as a guest to a formal wedding (or any event, for that matter), adhere to the dress code indicated on the invitation as best as you can.
+If you need an introduction to dress codes, click the preceding link.

 - Black or midnight blue dinner jacket with matching trousers